Tenar125/bank_term_deposit_prediction/README.md

 Insight:
-ut of 1067 actual potential subscribers, the model successfully identifies 896 customers, while missing 171 potential subscribers.
+Out of 1067 actual potential subscribers, the model successfully identifies 896 customers, while missing 171 potential subscribers.
 Additionally, it incorrectly predicts 227 non-subscribers as subscribers.
 This indicates that the model is fairly strong but can be improved to reduce missed opportunities.”